 - 39+ pictures revealed the beauty and culture of Venice, Italy

-- Venice to Rome — Things to do in 8-day itinerary for visiting Italy
+- Italy itinerary 8 days: Venice to Rome — How to spend 8 days in Italy perfectly?

 - Venice travel blog — The fullest Venice city guide for a great trip to Venice on a budget for the first-timers